FudaWiki/fudawiki-files/hanafuda/hwatu.md

 ![hwatu_june_tanzaku.png](/suryongfiles/hwatu_june_tanzaku.png =80x)![hwatu_september_tanzaku.png](/suryongfiles/hwatu_september_tanzaku.png =80x)![hwatu_october_tanzaku.png](/suryongfiles/hwatu_october_tanzaku.png =80x)
 The **blue ribbons** have **"*Cheongdan*"** [청단, 'blue ribbons'] written on them.

-This differs from Japanese hanafuda decks, which have the writing "*Aka-yoroshi*" on the Pine and Plum Blossom Ribbons, and "*Miyoshino*" on the Cherry Blossom Ribbon, both written in Japanese hiragana.
+This differs from Japanese hanafuda decks, which have the writing "*Aka-yoroshi*" on the Pine and Plum Blossom Ribbons, and "*Miyoshino*" on the Cherry Blossom Ribbon, both written in Japanese hiragana (with an archaic character for '*ka*' in "*Aka-yoroshi*").
 Japanese hanafuda do not have any writing on the blue ribbons.

 ### Color of Blue Ribbons